Campus Map and Facilities

 2. Cook Hall (Macaulay Gym)

-This multipurpose building has a variety of practical rooms such as a piano practice room and a workshop, as well as laboratories for the Department of Child Education.
-Additionally, it is equipped with testing laboratories for the Department of Nutrition and Health Promotion, along with club rooms and a locker room.
+This multipurpose building has a variety of practical rooms such as a piano practice room and a workshop, as well as laboratories for the Department of Childhood Education.
+Additionally, it is equipped with testing laboratories for the Department of Nutrition and Health, along with club rooms and a locker room.
 On the top floor is an indoor gymnasium (Macaulay Gym).

-This building has the health care center, and office for students with disabilities.
+This building has the health Services center, and office for students with disabilities.

 4. Hinohara Hall